 It helps cyclists as it aids in the build of a strong core and lengthens hip flexors – both essential in cycling.
 It also elevates your breathing capacity, in addition to increasing your range of motion.

-Here's an example of a beginners' workout and you can repeat sets depending on your endurance level:
+Here's an example of a beginners' workout – you can repeat sets depending on your endurance level:

 - Warm up for 10 mins with easy swimming